 This orchestra provides an opportunity for students to continue instrumental development at an intermediate/advanced level.
 Time will be required outside of class for rehearsals, trips, and other engagements.
-Attendance at all outside of school rehearsals and performances is required.
+Attendance at all outside of school rehearsals and performances will be required to fulfill all course objectives.
 This is a full year course.
-Course placement is determined by audition.
-Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 10)
+Class placement is determined by audition.
+Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs.
+(See Consumable Supply Fees.)